himavarshini/learning/cpp/README.md

 # CPP programming

 C++ is invented by Bjarne Stroustrup, while he was trying to extend C for object oriented approach.
-C++ is an improvement over C, however, a lot of changes being done in recent years that makes it more and more advanced and faster to program than in C. This makes up a large amount of base being dedicated in C++ to the standard libraries and libraries using STL mechanism (such as **boost library**.)
+C++ is an improvement over C, however, a lot of changes being done in recent years that makes it more and more advanced and faster to program than in C. This makes up a large amount of base being dedicated in C++ to the standard libraries and libraries using STL (Standard Template Library) mechanism (such as **boost library**.).
+The C++ is the starting point of the modern object oriented programming approach.

 ## Intro